4d/docs/website/translated_docs/fr/API/CollectionClass.md

 #### Description

 The `.insert()` function <!-- REF #collection.insert().Summary --> inserts *element* at the specified *index* position in the collection instance and returns the edited collection<!-- END REF -->.
-> This function modifies the original collection.
+> Cette fonction modifie la collection d'origine.

 In *index*, pass the position where you want the element to be inserted in the collection.
-> **Warning**: Keep in mind that collection elements are numbered from 0.
+> **Attention** : A noter que la numérotation des éléments de collection débute à 0.

 *   If *index* > the length of the collection, actual starting index will be set to the length of the collection.
 *   If *index* <0, it is recalculated as *index:=index+length* (it is considered as the offset from the end of the collection).